 Submissions Comment Officer Comment Recommendation minor extensions to existing services.
 No significant remnant vegetation as land had been previously cleared and only comprises a few large trees and regrowth vegetation that are not considered regionally significant.
-8. Public Request for Southern boundary zoning of Rural Living extended south to Include the properties lots 11.
+8. Public Request for Southern boundary zoning of Rural Living extended south to Include the Refer to comments in Not supported by the properties lots 11.
 12. 13.
 14. On Mokine Rd.
+Submission 4.
+WAPC.
+No changes.
 My property rear (northern) boundary is adjacent to the rural living boundary and it would be logical to include my property and lots 11.12.13.and 14.
 As Rural Living.
 Being only 1.85klm from Great Southern Hwy we are close to town.
 With Bitumen roads, water, power, rubbish collection and the added bonus of School bus pick and drop off points, rural living becomes very attractive.
-Refer to comments in Submission 4.
-Not supported by the WAPC.
-No changes.
-9. Public Appendix 6 - Strategic Land Use Plan (Highbury Townsite) A small area outlined in red in the image below is a pristine area with exceptional wildflowers that are not present in the Highbury East reserve (on the east side of the railway line).
-It is a wildflower attraction for tourists and locals that is presently advertised as a stop in the Highbury biodiversity guide tourist bulletin.
-It would be a great pity if this was lost.
-Is it possible to zone this as recreation conservation in exchange for an equivalent area on the south side of Burley Road that is much degraded bush and suitable for rural townsite use?
-The land in question is currently owned by the Department of Planning, Lands and Heritage.
-Similarly the land that is proposed to be swapped to the south is also owned by the Department of Planning, Lands and Heritage.
-Consent will be required from the Department of Planning, Lands and Heritage for the zoning change from Rural Townsite to Recreation/Conservation.
-As there are a significant number of undeveloped rural town site lots, it will No Changes.
-Recommends that the Shire writes to the Department of Planning, Lands and Heritage of their intent for the land north of Highbury and consider that the land be reserved for Recreation and Conservation given the presence of wildflowers in the area.
+9. Public I wish to make the following comment on the draft local planning strategy The land in question is No Changes. currently owned by the Recommends that Appendix 6 - Strategic Land Use Plan (Highbury Townsite) Department of Planning, the Shire writes to A small area outlined in red in the image below is a pristine area with exceptional Lands and Heritage. the Department of wildflowers that are not present in the Highbury East reserve (on the east side of the railway Similarly the land that is Planning, Lands and line). proposed to be swapped Heritage of their It is a wildflower attraction for tourists and locals that is presently advertised as a stop in to the south is also intent for the land the Highbury biodiversity guide tourist bulletin. owned by the north of Highbury It would be a great pity if this was lost.
+Is it possible to zone this as recreation conservation Department of Planning, and consider that the in exchange for an equivalent area on the south side of Burley Road that is much degraded Lands and Heritage. land be reserved for bush and suitable for rural townsite use?
+Consent will be required Recreation and from the Department of Conservation given Planning, Lands and the presence of wildflowers in the Heritage for the zoning change from Rural Townsite to area.
+Recreation/Conservation.
+As there are a significant number of undeveloped rural town site lots, it will be some time before the be some time before the